Global Citizenship in Education & Social Work (Location Deventer)

-When we talk about globalization and the global village, identity is often discussed.
-What does national identity mean in a world that is characterized by growing interconnectedness, communication/ information technologies and social media?
+When we talk about globalization and the global village,identity is often discussed.
+What does national identity mean in a world that is characterized by growing interconnectedness, information technologies and social media?

 For various reasons cultural diversity entails an ethical challenge for every professional.
 How to deal with different opinions and customs, values and norms and what is the role of the universal human rights in everyday life and in our various fields of work?

 Violent extremism and the underlying forces of radicalization are among the most pervasive challenges of our globalized world.
-We will explore the role and function of schools, teachers, social workers and various organizations within neighborhoods and local communities regarding this issue.
+We'll explore the role and function of schools, teachers, social workers and various organizations within neighborhoods and local communities regarding this issue.

 Students will be introduced to basic thoughts and practices regarding intercultural communication.
 This knowledge will be linked to different contexts, especially education and social work.